moslemajra85/knowlege_base_rag/README.md

 source
 ```

-That way, when the system retrieves an answer, you can show where the answer came from.
+That way, when the system retrieves an answer, you know where the answer came from.

-### 5. `read_data.py` Is Separate From The Main Pipeline
+### 4. `read_data.py` Is Separate From The Main Pipeline

 `read_data.py` downloads the CSV from GitHub and renders a preview table using Rich.

 It does not save the dataset locally, and it is not currently imported by `app.py`.

-## Next Recommended Step
+## Recommended Next Steps

-The next useful feature is retrieval:

-1. Embed the user question.
+1. Cache embeddings so you do not pay to recreate them on every run.
-2. Compare the question embedding with every chunk embedding.
+2. Store metadata like `title`, `url`, and `source` with every chunk.
-3. Sort chunks by similarity score.
-4. Return the top matching chunks.
-5. Later, send those chunks to an LLM to generate an answer.
+3. Turn the script into functions so each stage can be tested independently.
+4. Add a command-line input so users can ask different questions.
+5. Add basic tests for chunking, retrieval ordering, and prompt construction.